nerd4j/nerd4j-utils/README.md

 ## Content of this library
 The classes of this library are divided into several concepts:

+* Cache: classes and interfaces to uniform access to caching services.
 * Dependency: classes and interfaces to define dependencies and organize them into a dependency tree.
 * I10n: utility classes to handle Locale and multi language support.
 * IO: utility classes to simplify operations on file system.